domRiddle/ASF/Configuration.md

 ---

+## Compatibility mapping

+Due to JavaScript limitations of being unable to properly serialize simple `ulong` fields in JSON when using Web-based ConfigGenerator, `ulong` fields will be rendered as strings with `s_` prefix in the resulting config.
+This includes for example `"SteamOwnerID": 76561198006963719` that will be written by our ConfigGenerator as `"s_SteamOwnerID": "76561198006963719"`.
+ASF includes proper logic for handling this string mapping automatically, so `s_` entries in your configs are actually valid and correctly generated.
+If you're generating configs yourself, we recommend to stick with original `ulong` fields if possible, but if you're unable to do so, you can also follow this scheme and encode them as strings with `s_` prefix added to their names.
+We hope to resolve this JavaScript limitation eventually.

+---

 ## Compatibility

 It's top priority for ASF to remain compatible with older configs.
 As you should already know, missing config properties are treated the same as they would be defined with their **default values**.
 Therefore, if new config property gets introduced in new version of ASF, all your configs will remain **compatible** with new version, and ASF will treat that new config property as it'd be defined with its **default value**.
 You can always add, remove or edit config properties according to your needs.